xinitrc-dev/twitch-points-autoclicker/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Before Reporting**
-Refresh your page!
+Refresh your Twitch page!
 (I know it sounds stupid, but trust me it works.)

-**If that fails, describe the bug**
+**If that fails, specify the version of the extension** This can either be the main version or LITE version

+**Describe the bug**
 A clear and concise description of what the bug is.

 **Note which logging steps are missing**